TryGhost/algolia/README.md

 ### Ghost Algolia CLI

 While the Algolia Netlify tool is useful to maintain your search index, the Ghost Algolia CLI is good for the initial indexing of the full post content of a site.
-See full install und user instructions in the package description [here](https://github.com/TryGhost/algolia/tree/master/packages/algolia).
+See full install and user instructions in the package description [here](https://github.com/TryGhost/algolia/tree/master/packages/algolia).

 ## Develop